maere/Portfolio/README.md

  [Basic Content Management System](http://msblog-guildwork.rhcloud.com/)

 > This application was developed as a group project with three other people.
 The goal of the project was to enable a small business owner or hobbyist to create their own website/blog without having to write any code (i.e. redesign WordPress from scratch).
-The site admin needed to be able to create and edit both static web pages and blog posts using a WYSIWYG editor.
+The site admin would need to be able to create and edit both static web pages and blog posts using a WYSIWYG editor.
 >
 > Planning:
 > To prepare for collaborative work on a more complex application we developed planning documents that included a UML diagram, wireframes, and a database schema.
 We also created user stories in Trello to assist us developing the project in an Agile manner.